Spinal shock therapy: new device aims to restore bladder function in paralyzed veterans

 Summary

-This study tests whether a noninvasive spinal cord stimulation device can improve bladder, bowel, and sexual function in people with spinal cord injury.
-About 60 veterans from Canada and Ukraine will receive either real or sham stimulation alongside standard rehab.
-The goal is to see if the therapy safely reduces bladder symptoms and improves quality of life.
+This study tests whether a noninvasive spinal cord stimulation device can safely improve bladder, bowel, and sexual function in people with spinal cord injury.
+About 60 veterans and adults in Canada and Ukraine will receive either real or sham stimulation alongside standard rehab.
+The goal is to see if the treatment leads to meaningful improvements in quality of life and bodily functions.

 Disclaimer